 - Sweet blood orange

-Neohesperidin is a powerful sweetener, popular in the food industry for the great advantages it offers in comparison with other sweeteners such as aspartame, sucralose, etc. All these flavonoids are extracted from the citrus fruits using specialised processes carried out 100% in our own facilities.
+Neohesperidin DC is a powerful sweetener, popular in the food industry for the great advantages it offers in comparison with other sweeteners such as aspartame, sucralose, etc. All these flavonoids are extracted from the citrus fruits using specialised processes carried out 100% in our own facilities.

 - Peel contains pectin, a natural fibre which combats stomach problems and keeps your sugar levels stable.

 - It has a high vitamin content, which protects your immune system, and is a good antiseptic.

 - Lemon peel combats abdominal swelling by reducing intestinal gasses.